Approximate normal forms via Floquet-Bloch theory: Nehorosev stability for linear waves in quasiperiodic media: Approximate Bloch waves in the quasiperiodic setting

-\begin{samepage}\begin{rems}\mbox{} \begin{enumerate}[$\bullet$] \item \emph{Dependence on $n$:} We believe that the $(Cn^{s_0})^{n}$-growth of the above bounds on $(\nu_k^n,\phi_k^n)$ is optimal, which implies in particular that the Rayleigh-Schrödinger series~\eqref{eq:series-ansatz} cannot be absolutely convergent, so that if a branch of Bloch waves exists it cannot be analytic in $\lambda$, cf.~the discussion in Section~\ref{sec:comments}. \item \emph{Irrational winding matrix:} If we merely assume $F\xi \ne 0$ for all $\xi \in \Z^M\setminus\{0\}$, then \eqref{eq:est-cor-QP}, \eqref{eq:est-nu-QP}, and~\eqref{eq:est-cor-add-QP} hold in a modified form where the dependence on $K$ and $n$ is replaced by some constant $C_{K,n}$ that is no longer explicit (and can grow much faster, for instance for Liouville frequencies).
+\begin{samepage}\begin{rems}\mbox{} \begin{enumerate}[$\bullet$] \item \emph{Dependence on $n$:} We believe that the $(Cn^{s_0})^{n}$-growth of the above bounds on $(\nu_k^n,\phi_k^n)$ is essentially optimal, which implies in particular that the Rayleigh-Schrödinger series~\eqref{eq:series-ansatz} cannot be absolutely convergent, cf.~the discussion in Section~\ref{sec:spectral}. \item \emph{Irrational winding matrix:} If we merely assume $F\xi \ne 0$ for all $\xi \in \Z^M\setminus\{0\}$, then \eqref{eq:est-cor-QP}, \eqref{eq:est-nu-QP}, and~\eqref{eq:est-cor-add-QP} hold in a modified form where the dependence on $K$ and $n$ is replaced by some constant $C_{K,n}$ that is no longer explicit (and can grow much faster, for instance for Liouville frequencies).
 The easy adaptation of the proof is left to the reader. \item \emph{Periodic setting:} In the periodic setting (that is, (QP) with $M=d$ and $F=\Id$), the bounds of Proposition~\ref{prop:cor-QP} above hold in the following improved form: for all $R,n\ge1$, $s,j\ge0$ , and $k\in\R^d\setminus\Rc_R$ (with $\Rc_R$ defined as in the last item of Remarks~\ref{rem:per+}),

-This ensures the convergence of the Rayleigh-Schrödinger perturbation series~\eqref{eq:series-ansatz} for small $\lambda$, which also follows from the Kato-Rellich theorem.\qedhere \end{enumerate} \end{rems}\end{samepage}
+This ensures the convergence of the Rayleigh-Schrödinger perturbation series~\eqref{eq:series-ansatz} for small $\lambda$ (which also follows from the Kato-Rellich theorem).\qedhere \end{enumerate} \end{rems}\end{samepage}

 \begin{proof}[Proof of Proposition~\ref{prop:cor-QP}] We use Fourier series~$\F$ in the (high-dimensional) torus $\Omega=\T^M$.
 We make a slight abuse of notation in this proof and write $\hat V=\F\tilde V:\Z^M\to\C$.
 We split the proof into two steps.